-" Not to be outdone, Lincoln started the game with a 95-yard kick-off return by John Burt and had a 50 yard touchdown pass to Taj Williams - making it five of the eight touchdowns scored on plays of 40 yards or more.
+A video or other embedded content has been hidden.
+Click here to view it."
+Not to be outdone, Lincoln started the game with a 95-yard kick-off return by John Burt and had a 50 yard touchdown pass to Taj Williams - making it five of the eight touchdowns scored on plays of 40 yards or more.

 The transition from legendary coach George Smith to defensive coordinator Rocco Casullo hasn't been a smooth one for some St. Thomas Aquinas fans.

 A week ago prior to its biggest game of the season with No. 1 ranked Bradenton Manatee, some fans (albeit not many from St. Thomas Aquinas) were on FlaVarsity.com implying that former legendary coach George Smith would come back if the Raiders lost.

 Forty eight minutes later it was Casullo with the biggest laugh, guiding the Raiders to a 35-18 monumental upset over the nationally-ranked Hurricanes.

 Smith was on the Aquinas sidelines for 34 years and compiled a 361-66 record winning six state titles (1992, 1997, 1999, 2007, 2008, 2010) while finishing as a state runner-up seven times (1991, 1996, 2000, 2001, 2004, 2005, 2006).